Richard J. Daronco: Legacy

-Daronco became one of three federal judges to be killed in office in the 20th century.
+Daronco was the second of three federal judges to be killed in office in the 20th century.
 His funeral was held at St. Catherine's Roman Catholic Church in Pelham.
 Daronco's seat on the federal district court was filled by Louis Freeh.

 Because Daronco was on the federal bench for less than 18 months, his widow was ineligible to receive survivor's benefits under the Judicial Survivors' Annuity System.
 As a result, the United States Congress passed a private bill to compensate Daronco's widowed wife with the amount she would have received under the system, 25% of her husband's salary.
 However, the bill was pocket vetoed by President George H. W. Bush, who said that he intended to instead approve another bill that would provide benefits for surviving spouses of all assassinated federal judges.
 The alternative bill was signed into law the following month.

-In Daronco's memory, the Westchester County Courthouse in White Plains, where he had worked for many years as a state court judge, was renamed the Richard J. Daronco Westchester County Courthouse.
+The Westchester County Courthouse in White Plains, where Daronco had worked for many years as a state court judge, was renamed the Richard J. Daronco Westchester County Courthouse.
 The municipal building adjacent to the Pelham town hall was also renamed the Richard J. Daronco Town House.